 Sometimes it can be easy to throw money at “quick“ food solutions because we don’t have time to figure out a better option or don’t have time to cook.
 Food budgeting can be an easy way to reduce expenses without having to eat Vegemite toast for every meal.
 For starters, plan your meals around what’s already in your kitchen.
 Have a bunch of overcooked vegetables?
 Throw them in a blender with some stock and make a soup.
 A little bit of creativity can go a long way.
 If you’re stuck for inspiration, the internet is full of easy 30-minute meal recipes.
 You may be surprised by what you could whip up.

 This ever-changing situation can cause a lot of uncertainty and stress.
 Financial stress can impact not only individuals and families financial well-being but also their physical and mental health.
 It’s important to go easy on yourself and take some time for self-care, which won’t cost you anything.
 Exercising regularly can help you stay both physically and mentally healthy.
 With Youtube, free workout apps and countless online yoga sessions, you can stay active and motivated.

-If you’ve been left with unexpected costs and need an affordable loan, we might be able to help.
+If you’ve been left with unexpected costs and need an affordable loan, we may be able to help.
 At Jacaranda Finance, we provide Aussies with fair and reasonable rates on personal loans.
-Alongside being a responsible lender, we have fast application and speed outcomes.
+As well as being a responsible lender, we have fast application and outcome times.
 We understand that health is a priority right now, so why not apply for a loan from the comfort of your own home?
-When you apply for Jacaranda, you can be assured that our team won’t hit you with unexpected fees or charges.
-We value transparency and honesty.